Apteco/apteco-api/docs/UsersApi.md

 data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 username = 'username_example' # str | The username to view the audiences for
 include_deleted = 'include_deleted_example' # str | If specified, whether to include deleted audiences, not deleted audiences or both.
-Defaults to not deleted only (optional) filter = 'filter_example' # str | Filter the list of items using a simple expression language.
+Defaults to not deleted only (optional) apply_pinned_sort = True # bool | If specified, whether to ensure that pinned audiences are returned first in the list.
+Defaults to true (optional) filter = 'filter_example' # str | Filter the list of items using a simple expression language.
 The available list of fields are Id, SystemName, Title, Description, OwnerUsername, CreatedOn, DeletedOn, ResolveTableName, BriefText, Status, SharedToMe, SharedByMe, LastUpdatedUsername, LastUpdatedOn (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
 The available list of fields are Id, SystemName, Title, Description, OwnerUsername, CreatedOn, DeletedOn, ResolveTableName, BriefText, Status, SharedToMe, SharedByMe, LastUpdatedUsername, LastUpdatedOn (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional)